Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Unified modeling of dense matter: Hyperonic, dark, and quark phases

 The pressure ($P$) can be straightforwardly expressed as $P = -\Omega$.
 Moreover, the free energy density ($f$) coincides with the internal energy density ($\varepsilon$) and can be readily computed using the following relation:

-\section{Quark-matter Equation of State}
+\subsection{Quark-matter equation of state}

-One of the best candidates for describing the color superconducting quark matter phase is a covariant nonlocal Nambu–Jona–Lasinio (nlNJL) model \cite{Radzhabov:2010dd}.
+One of the best candidates for describing the color superconducting QM phase is a covariant nlNJL model \citep{Radzhabov:2010dd}.
 This effective model successfully accounts for the key features of low-energy QCD, such as dynamical chiral symmetry breaking, and also reasonably fulfills NS conditions.

-In this effective model, it is worth noting that the precise values of the vector meson coupling and the diquark coupling remain undetermined.
-In one study, we have determined optimal parameters for those couplings in the nlNJL model \cite{Shahrbaf:2021cjz}.
-This was achieved through Bayesian analysis, specifically in the context of a first-order phase transition from hadronic matter to deconfined quark matter within a systematic study of hybrid neutron star EoS.
+It is worth noting that the precise values of the vector meson coupling ($\eta_{V}$) and the diquark coupling ($\eta_{D}$) remain undetermined in this effective model.
+In one of our previous works, we determined optimal parameters for those couplings in the nlNJL model \citep{Shahrbaf:2021cjz}.
+This was achieved through BA, specifically in the context of a first-order phase transition from hadronic matter to deconfined QM within a systematic study of hybrid NS EOS.